As coworking continues to gain popularity, more and more people are raising the question, what exactly is a coworking space?

 But at the end of the day, it’s also easy to lose focus and get off track.
 There’s something about being in an office setting that helps to keep you motivated, on-task, and getting the most out of your time.

 When you’re a freelancer or anyone else who sets your own schedule, it’s great to not have a boss looking over your shoulder and tracking your time, but you are still accountable to yourself.

 There’s a certain amount of accountability that exists when you’re working among other people, even if they have nothing to do with your project, they aren’t your coworkers, and you don’t even speak a word to them.

-Most medium to large cities will have at least one or two dedicated coworking spaces that you can find with a quick search.
+Most medium to large cities like New York will have hundreds of coworking spaces that you can find with a quick search.
 Beyond that, apps like DropDesk work to create an entire network of coworking opportunities, making it easy for workers to connect with open workspaces, to browse exactly what each location offers, and to choose the one that fits best.

 The Future of Coworking

 As young people continue to realize that they don’t necessarily have to fall in line and follow a more traditional path in their careers, it’s likely we’ll see an increase in the amount of freelancers and entrepreneurs who will make the leap.